-The Board relies on the knowledge and experience of the members of the Compensation Committee to set appropriate levels of compensation for executive officers.
+The Board relies on the knowledge and experience of the members of the Compensation & Governance Committee to set appropriate levels of compensation for executive officers.

-When determining executive compensation, the Compensation Committee evaluates the executive officer's performance, including reviewing the Company's performance against business plans and the executive officer's achievements during the fiscal year.
-The Compensation Committee uses all data available to it to ensure that the Company is maintaining a level of compensation that is both commensurate with the size of the Company and the nature of its operations and sufficient to retain personnel it considers essential to the success of the Company.
+When determining executive compensation, the Compensation & Governance Committee evaluates the executive officer's performance, including reviewing the Company's performance against business plans and the executive officer's achievements during the fiscal year.
+The Compensation & Governance Committee uses all data available to it to ensure that the Company is maintaining a level of compensation that is both commensurate with the size of the Company and the nature of its operations and sufficient to retain personnel it considers essential to the success of the Company.

-The Compensation Committee reviews the various elements of the NEOs' compensation in the context of the total compensation package (including salary, cash bonuses, and annual incentive awards through options and share units ("SUs")) and recommends the NEOs' compensation packages.
-The Compensation Committee's recommendations regarding NEO compensation are presented to the Board for their consideration and approval.
+The Compensation & Governance Committee reviews the various elements of the NEOs' compensation in the context of the total compensation package (including salary, cash bonuses, and annual incentive awards through options and SUs) and recommends the NEOs' compensation packages.
+The Compensation & Governance Committee's recommendations regarding NEO compensation are presented to the Board for their consideration and approval.

 Previously, during the fiscal year ended December 31, 2020, the Company satisfied equity-based incentive compensation pursuant to the grant of options to executive officers under the Company's Previous Stock Option Plan (as defined below).
-However, following the Company's adoption of the Current Stock Option Plan and the SU Plan (as such terms are defined below), the Compensation Committee and the Board have implemented a new standard annual grant process for the grant of options and/or SUs to key executives of the Company.
-Pursuant to this process, SU and option grants are determined as part of the annual compensation review.
-In addition, from time to time, the Board (based on the Compensation Committee's recommendations) may award SUs and/or options in recognition of the achievement of special circumstances and/or performance criteria, which may include meeting a particular goal or extraordinary service.
+However, following the Company's adoption of the Current Stock Option Plan and the SU Plan (as such terms are defined below), the Compensation & Governance Committee and the Board have implemented a new standard annual grant process for the grant of options and/or SUs to key executives of the Company.
+Pursuant to this process, SU and option grants are determined as part of the annual compensations) may award SUs and/or options in recognition of the achievement of special circumstances and/or performance criteria, which may include meeting a particular goal or extraordinary service.
 The Board determines the particulars with respect to all options and/or SUs to be awarded, subject to the provisions of the plans.
-Refer to "Securities Authorized for Issuance Under Equity Compensation Plans" for details about the plans.
+Refer to "Securities Authorized for Issuance Under Equity Compensation Plan" and "Securities Authorized for Issuance Under Equity Compensation Plan" and "Securities Authorized for Issuance Under Equity Compensation Plan" for details about the plans.

-Under the compensation program, the Compensation Committee and the Board consider risks associated with executive compensation and do not believe that the Company's executive compensation policies and practices encourage its executive officers to take inappropriate or excessive risks.
+Under the compensation program, the Compensation & Governance Committee and the Board consider risks associated with executive compensation and do not believe that the Company's executive compensation policies and practices encourage its executive officers to take inappropriate or excessive risks.
 Aside from a fixed base salary and fixed or discretionary bonus, NEOs are compensated through the granting of options and SUs which is compensation that is both "at risk" and associated with long-term value creation.
 The value of such compensation is dependent upon Shareholder return over the applicable vesting period, which reduces the incentive for executives to take inappropriate or excessive risks as their long term compensation is at risk.
-Furthermore, pursuant to the Company's Insider Trading

-Policy, directors and officers of the Company are prohibited from engaging in any arrangement that is designed to hedge or offset a decrease in the market value of equity securities granted to such director or officer as compensation, or held directly or indirectly by such director or officer.
+Furthermore, pursuant to the Company's Insider Trading Policy, directors and officers of the Company are prohibited from engaging in any arrangement that is designed to hedge or offset a decrease in the market value of equity securities granted to such director or officer as compensation, or held directly or indirectly by such director or officer.